 CT scans are painless.
 A CT scan involves more exposure to radiation than a regular X-ray does, but the risk is small.

 A person getting a CT scan lies on a table.
-A pillow and straps hold them in place to prevent movement that would result in a blurry image.
-The donut-shaped machine circles the body, taking pictures to provide cross-sections of the abdomen from various angles.
+A pillow and sometimes a soft brace will hold their head and neck in place to prevent movement that would result in a blurry image.
+The donut-shaped machine circles the neck, taking pictures to provide cross-sections of its internal structures from various angles.
 These pictures are sent to a computer that records the images.
 It also can put them together to form 3D images.

 What if I Have Questions?

-If you have questions about the abdominal CT scan or what the test results mean, talk to your doctor.
+If you have questions about the neck CT scan or what the test results mean, talk to your doctor.